havakv/pycox/README.md

 Time-to-event prediction (survival analysis) with [PyTorch](https://pytorch.org).

-This python package contains inplementations of various survival models, and some useful evaluation metrics.
+This python package contains implementations of various survival models, and some useful evaluation metrics.

 ## Content